frictionlessdata/datapackage/data-packages/index.md

 It MAY contain any number of attributes.
 All attributes at the first level not otherwise specified here are considered `metadata` attributes.

-A valid descriptor MUST contain a `name` attibute.
+A valid descriptor MUST contain a `name` attribute.
 These fields, and additional metadata attributes, are described in the "Required Fields" section below.

 A valid descriptor MAY contain a `resources` attribute.